FAU-Inf2/fablab-server/README.md

 ## Build

-To build and run the server, just type
+To build and run the server, just type:

+    export adminUsername=secret
+    export adminPassword=secret
     ./gradlew run

 The server will listen on port 8080 for application requests and port 8081 for administrative requests.
+User credentials for the administrative interface, which is protected by a basic HTTP authentication challenge, have to be provided by the environment variables 'adminUsername' and 'adminPassword'.

 ## Libraries
 fablab-server uses the following libraries and software: